 Don’t let a potential work of art go to waste – especially with so many memorable moments attached to it.
-Take good care of you supplies now and it will pay off – you just don’t know, you may want to pass your treasured books down to grandchildren, grandnieces or nephews, etc. to enjoy one day!
+Take good care of your supplies now and it will pay off – you just don’t know, you may want to pass your treasured books down to grandchildren, grandnieces or nephews, etc. to enjoy one day.

 Make sure your places of storage are acid-free just like the materials.
 Store your photos, negatives and layouts carefully. to minimize risk of scratches and bent corners.
 Make sure to use a good container, preferably clear and plastic sleeves that can fit in a 3-ring binder.

 I’m no stranger to these plastic protector sheets – plus they come in many other sizes besides the classic A4.
 There are some that are 5″ by 7″ , wallet size and all budget friendly.